mindkin/hourfleet/docs/api.md

 All API's support rate limiting.
 Rate limits for individual APIs will vary however, based on both the caller and the frequency.
 An `HTTP 429` will be returned with a `Retry-After` header specifying the time when the limit will be lifted.

-Many API's wil be secured, and will require authorization in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](#Authorized-Access) below)
+Many API's wil be secured, and will require authorization in the form of a OAuth2 `Bearer` token, which must be present in the `Authorization`header. (see [Authorized Access](#Authorized-Access) below).

+Most APIs will be restricted by role (RBAC) of the caller.
+Common roles include: `user`, `ops` and `clientapplication`.

 ### Response Formats